Singapore Armed Forces Band

 The Singapore Armed Forces Band (commonly known as the SAF Band) form the musical arm of the Singapore Armed Forces.
-Consisting of the SAF Central Band and the SAF Ceremonial Band, the SAF Band provides musical support for key events such as the National Day Parade, SAF Day Parade, Passing Out Parades, Change of Command Parades and other military duties.
+Consisting of the flagship SAF Central Band, SAF Ceremonial Band, the National Youth Winds and the SAF Volunteer Corps Band, the SAF Band provides musical support for key events such as the National Day Parade, SAF Day Parade, Passing Out Parades, Change of Command Parades and other military duties.
 Other than discharging ceremonial duties, the SAF Band also presents public concerts that aim to bring a wide range of music to the populace.
 They also seek to build up the band's music repertoire into an extensive array of styles and variety.